fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 These for example include 50Hz or 60Hz line noise, electrodes with poor impedance, sudden jumps in the MEG signal due to SQUID instabilities (so called SQUID jumps).
 In general these are always unwanted and also uninteresting.
 However, understanding the cause of the artifact can help us to make good decisions on how to deal with it during data analysis, or how to prevent them from happening in future experiments.

-There can be situations where the external artifacts are influenced by behaviour, for exaple the amount of line noise that is picked up by the body (which acts as antenna) can be influenced by the position of the body and hence might change dependent on the participant's movements.
+There can be situations where the external artifacts are influenced by behaviour, for example the amount of line noise that is picked up by the body (which acts as antenna) can be influenced by the position of the body and hence might change dependent on the participant's movements.
 Also the presence of magnetic artifacts and SQUID jumps  in the MEG can get worse if the participant has for example a magnetized magnetic wire behind the teeth.

 ### Artifacts due to behaviour or physiology